Enhancing nanoscale charged colloid crystallization near a metastable liquid binodal

-Depending on the NC volume fraction and quench depth, we find cases in which the system contains strictly colloid and SL in coexistence (\textbf{Figure S7a}) or cases for which the colloid coexists with the SL and liquid phases (\textbf{Figures \ref{FSAXS}b, S7b-d}).
+Depending on the NC volume fraction and quench depth, we find cases in which the system contains strictly colloid and SL in coexistence (\textbf{Figure S\ref{SI-fits}a}) or cases for which the colloid coexists with the SL and liquid phases (\textbf{Figures \ref{FSAXS}b, S\ref{SI-fits}b-d}).
 To consolidate all of the long-time equilibrium behavior of the system as a function of the NC volume fraction and quench depth parameters explored, we indicate experimentally-determined points on the binodal curves that delineate the phase boundaries of this system's phase diagram in \textbf{Figure \ref{FSAXS}c} (see \textbf{Methods}).
 These points specify the volume fraction, or density, of NCs in the colloidal or SL phases as a function of quench depth within the binodal curves.
-Even though the NC solvation has characteristics that go beyond a simple double layer,\cite{silvera_batista_nonadditivity_2015,zhang_stable_2017,kamysbayev_nanocrystals_2019} we use the Debye length, $\lambda$, of the solution as a figure of merit for the quench depth on the vertical axis since it combines information about the varying ionic strengths of the solution and the (fixed) dielectric constant of the solvent.
+We cannot explicitly know a potential well depth for the yet-unspecified short-range potential of the quenched NCs.
+Thus, even though the NC solvation has characteristics that go beyond a simple double layer,\cite{silvera_batista_nonadditivity_2015,zhang_stable_2017,kamysbayev_nanocrystals_2019} we use the Debye length, $\lambda$, of the solution as a figure of merit for the quench depth on the vertical axis.
+The Debye length combines information about the varying ionic strengths of the solution and the (fixed) dielectric constant of the solvent.
 Although this choice does not incorporate the impact of the steric and van der Waals contributions from the NCs into the quench depth parameter, these forces should not vary from quench to quench since the same NC stock solution was used for all measurements.
+For clarity, the ionic strength is also indicated on the right-hand side of the plot.